HumanSignal/label-studio-ml-backend/label_studio_ml/examples/huggingface_llm/README.md

 <!--
 ---
-title: Hugging Face Large Language Model Backend
+title: Hugging Face Large Language Model backend
 type: blog
 tier: all
-order: 30
+order: 45
 meta_title: Label Studio tutorial to run Hugging Face Large Language Model Backend
 meta_description: This tutorial explains how to run Hugging Face Large Language Model Backend in Label Studio.
 Hugging Face Large Language Model Backend is a machine learning backend designed to work with Label Studio, providing a custom model for text generation.
 categories:
+    - tutorial
-    - huggingface
+    - hugging face
     - llm
     - text-generation
 image: "/tutorials/huggingface_llm.png"
 ---
 -->

-# Hugging Face Large Language Model Backend
+# Hugging Face Large Language Model backend

 This machine learning backend is designed to work with Label Studio, providing a custom model for text generation.
 The model is based on the Hugging Face's transformers library and uses a pre-trained.

 Check [text generation pipelines on Hugging Face](https://huggingface.co/tasks/text-generation) for more details.

-## Label Studio XML Labeling Config
+## Label Studio XML labeling config

 This ML backend is compatible with a Label Studio labeling configuration that uses a `<TextArea>` tag.
 Here is an example of a compatible labeling configuration: